binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     A Docker network is analogous to a Linux kernel network namespace.

-    When Docker is installed, three networks are created `bridge`, `host` and `null`, which you can think of as network namespaces.
+    When Docker is installed, three networks are created `bridge`, `host` and `none`, which you can think of as network namespaces.
 These can be seen by running: [`docker network ls`](https://docs.docker.com/engine/reference/commandline/network_ls/)

     {linenos=off, lang=bash}
         NETWORK ID    NAME              DRIVER   SCOPE